justinhwong/justinhwong.github.io/essays/The-pondering-pandemic.md

 ## My Personal Pandemic
 <p align="center"><img class="ui medium right floated rounded image" src="../images/relaxed.jpg"></p>
+   Corona virus is a serious pandemic, but I would be lying if I said I wasn't having a good time in quarantine.
-   I can't say that I'm not enjoying myself more often due to being at home all the time, but I am.
-I no longer have to wake up early to go to class as my teacher records her
+   I no longer have to wake up early to go to class; as courses have all moved to zoom.
-    zoom instructions.
-Because I only have to attend lectures from time to time, I have a lot more free time to do things I want, like getting ahead in assignments or hobbies that I couldn't do due to school and work.
+   Because I only have to attend lectures from time to time, I have a lot more free time to enjoy myself as well as
+    getting ahead in assignments.
+I now have the opportunity to work on the hobbies that I couldn't do due to school and work.
 Likewise, I no longer have to work as much as I used to which adds up even more time I can spend on doing other things.
-Even though school is still in session I am able to relax, a silver lining during a pandemic.
+Even though school is still in session I am able to relax, a silver lining during this terrible pandemic.

    <p></p>

- I'm not the type of person to like going out a lot, but that's because it's enough for me to see my friends at school.
-I properly workout anymore, my parents are always yelling at me whenever I'm not doing something productive, and none of my friends enjoy playing the games I like.
+ I'm not an outdoorsy person, but that's because it's enough for me to see my friends at school.
+I can't properly workout anymore, my parents are always yelling at me whenever I'm not doing something productive, and none of my friends enjoy playing the games I like.
 Boredom, a first world problem now seems to be global as everyone should be staying home.